Are you struggling to lose weight? Find out what a low-carb diet is and how many carbs you should eat daily for weight loss success.

-A low-carb diet limits carbohydrates, which are found in most grains, fruits, starchy vegetables, and sweets.
-Carbohydrates are the body’s main source of energy, so when you reduce your intake of these foods, you’ll become tired more easily.
+A low-carb diet limits carbohydrates found in most grains, fruits, starchy vegetables, and sweets.
+Carbohydrates are the body’s main energy source, so when you reduce your intake of these foods, you’ll tire more easily.

 Limiting carbs can help you lose weight because it forces your body to burn fat instead of carbohydrates as its primary fuel source.
 This might sound like a good thing, but your body actually needs some carbohydrates to function properly.
 Without enough carbs, the body will start breaking down muscle tissue to get its energy source back up to par.
 This can lead to a loss of lean muscle mass—not exactly what you want when trying to lose weight!

-How many grams of carbs should you eat every day on a low-carb diet?
+How many grams of carbs should you eat daily on a low-carb diet?

-The number of grams of carbs you need to eat per day depends on your body fat percentage and activity level.
+The number of grams of carbs you must eat daily depends on your body fat percentage and activity level.
 For example, if you are an active male with 20% body fat, then you should eat about 5 grams of carbohydrates per pound (or 2.2 grams per kilogram).
-If you weigh 190 pounds (86 kilograms), that equals 380 grams of carbs per day — which means breakfast, lunch, and dinner are around 100 grams of carbs!
+If you weigh 190 pounds (86 kilograms), that equals 380 grams of carbs per day — breakfast, lunch, and dinner are around 100 grams of carbs!

-For most people, it’s easiest to stick with 20–30 net grams of carbohydrates per day — meaning that after subtracting fiber and sugar alcohols from the total carb count, there should be 20–30 grams available for your body to use as energy.
+For most people, it’s easiest to stick with 20–30 net grams of carbohydrates per day — meaning that after subtracting fiber and sugar alcohols from the total carb count, 20–30 grams should be available for your body to use as energy.

-According to the Dietary Guidelines for Americans, the recommended amount of carbohydrates for women is about 130 grams per day, because too many carbs can cause weight gain and other health problems.
+According to the Dietary Guidelines for Americans, the recommended amount of carbohydrates for women is about 130 grams daily, because too many carbs can cause weight gain and other health problems.

 How many carbs should I be eating each day to lose weight?

-Carbohydrates are one of the three macronutrients (along with fat and protein) that make up a balanced diet.
-Carbs provide energy for the body, but they also come with some side effects when eaten in excess.
+Carbohydrates are one of the three macronutrients (fat and protein) that comprise a balanced diet.
+Carbs provide energy for the body but also have some side effects when eaten in excess.